 The first week of Forest Corps is dedicated to giving back to the land through portage trail restoration.
 Participants camp in the wilderness and spend their days repairing trails so that other visitors can enjoy the Boundary Waters for years to come.
 Through this conservation project, participants gain hands-on experience in wildland stewardship and build lifelong bonds with crewmates.

-The second week of Forest Corps is an individualized canoe trek designed around exploring the natural beauty of this environment.
-As a group, the participants and instructors prepare an itinerary based on the goals and experiences of each crew member.
+The second week of Forest Corps is an individualized canoe trek designed around exploring the natural beauty of this environment, while completing the requirements of the Leave No Trace Trainer course.
+As a group, the participants and instructors prepare an itinerary based on the goals and experiences of each crew member, leaving time each day to better understand the areas travelled.

 Forest Corps is a mobile classroom and is designed to educate participants in all aspects of the Northwoods.
 The goal is that every participant will gain an understanding and appreciation of nature through real hands-on experiences.
 Participants can expect to take part in lessons including fire ecology, astronomy, wolf studies, Wildland Ethics, and many more.